top of page

 Early Educational Settings

-In this longitudinal study we are examining how 3-4 year old children with autism improve over time in special education versus inclusion in regular education.
+In this longitudinal study we are examining how 3-4 year old children with autism improve over time in exclusive special education versus inclusive mainstream education settings.
 This comparison will examine a large number of children with autism who are assigned to each educational setting in Beer Sheva.

 pharmacotherapy.jpg